andypotatohy/roast/README.md

 ROAST saves the results as `"subjName_simulationTag_roastResult.mat"`, where 3 variables are available:

-`vol_all`: the voltage at each pixel in the model voxel space, unit in mV.
+`vol_all`: the voltage at each voxel in the model voxel space, unit in mV.

-`ef_all`: the electric field vector at each pixel in the model voxel space, unit in V/m.
+`ef_all`: the electric field vector at each voxel in the model voxel space, unit in V/m.
 This variable includes 3 volumes, representing the x-, y-, and z-component of the electric field.

-`ef_mag`: the magnitude of the electric field at each pixel in the model voxel space, unit in V/m.
+`ef_mag`: the magnitude of the electric field at each voxel in the model voxel space, unit in V/m.

 #### Outputs in [NIfTI](https://nifti.nimh.nih.gov/) format